-Our policy requires that children be at the center and in the classroom by 8:15 am.
-This enables children and families to build good routines and help prepare for kindergarten. ☐ If you are unable to have your child to the center by 8:15am, you will be required to call your child's teacher or their supervisor by 8:00am with an explanation for being tardy. ☐ Tardy children will be accepted until 8:45am, however tardiness will be limited to three times a month and only if a phone call was received by 8:00am. ☐ If you arrive after 8:15am, you will be stopped at the front desk and the receptionist will contact the teacher to see if you have called in.
-If you have not called in or if you have exceeded the monthly limit your child will not be permitted to stay that day. □ Documentation will be kept at the front desk as well as in the classroom to track the number of times you have been tardy. ☐ We understand that not all clocks are set at the same exact time, so to be consistent we will be going by the atomic clock in the lobby.
-This clock will be set to match the official US time at www.time.gov.
-Parents are encouraged to set their clocks by this time to avoid further confusion. ☐ If your child has a medical appointment, please notify your teacher in advance.
-The child may return to school with a doctor's statement and no later than 11:15 am on the appointment day. ☐ For a child to be counted present for the day, the child must be present from the 8:15am (cut-off time) until 12:00pm.We recommend for families to schedule all appointments in the afternoon so children can benefit from our services. ☐ In the event that the program is on a two-hour delay, the program doors will be open to children and families starting at 9:30am until 10:30am.
+Our policy requires that children be at the center and in the classroom by 8:15am and picked up promptly by no later than 4:45pm.
+This enables children and families to build good routines and help prepare for kindergarten.

+If you are unable to arrive to the center by 8:15am, you will be required to call the center by 8:00am.
+Tardy children will be accepted until 8:45am, however tardiness will be limited to three times a month and only if a phone call was received by 8:00am.
+If you arrive after 8:15am, you will be stopped at the front desk and the receptionist will contact the teacher to see if you have called in.
+If you have not called in or if you have exceeded the monthly limit, your child will not be permitted to stay that day.
+Documentation will be kept at the front desk as well as in the classroom to track the number of times you have been tardy.
+If your child has a medical appointment, please notify your teacher in advance.
+The child may return to school with a doctor's statement and no later than 11:15am on the appointment day.
+For a child to be counted present for the day, the child must be present from the 8:15am (cut-off time) until 12:00pm.We recommend for families to schedule all appointments in the afternoon so children can benefit from our services.
+In the event that the program is on a two-hour delay, the program doors will be open to children and families starting at 9:30am until 10:30am.
 The morning cutoff will be at 10:30am.
 There will be no late call-in's after 10:30am unless the child has a scheduled doctor's appointment.
+Our program closes at 4:45pm each day.
+Please pick your child up promptly from care.
+If your family is running late, please reach out to our front desk as soon as you know you are running behind.